Optimization of inventory and capacity in large-scale assembly systems using extreme-value theory: Conclusions

 \section{Conclusions}

 In this study, we defined a large scale assembly system in which $N$ components are assembled into a final product.
-The delays per component are written as an all-time supremum of a Brownian motion minus a drift term.
-We aimed to minimize the total costs in the system with respect to the inventory and capacity per component.
-The costs in the system consist of inventory holding costs for each component and penalty costs for delay of assembling the final product, which is equal to the delay of the slowest produced component.
-Before we tried to solve the minimization problem, we simplified the minimization problem, using the self-similarity property of a Brownian motion, into two separate minimization problems.
+We studied an assembly system with linear demand and production, subjected to some random noise.
+Thus, we imposed the natural assumption that this noise is normally distributed.
+Hence, delays per component are written as an all-time supremum of a Brownian motion minus a drift term.
+We aimed to minimize the total costs in the system with respect to the inventory and net capacity per component.
+The costs in the system consist of inventory holding costs for each component and penalty costs for delays in assembly of the final product, which is equal to the delay of the slowest produced component.
+Before attempting to solve the minimization problem, we simplified the minimization problem, using the self-similarity property of a Brownian motion, into two separate minimization problems.
 We distinguished two cases, first of all we covered the case of deterministic demand, resulting in all delays being independent.
 Secondly, we investigated the case that demand is stochastic and consequently delays of the components are dependent.

 For the deterministic demand scenario, we proved order bounds for three different regimes: balanced, quality driven and efficiency driven.
 Additionally, we verified numerically that already for a limited number of components, our approximations result in costs that are very close to the costs corresponding to the optimal solution.
-For the stochastic demand scenario, we developed a novel limit theorem that we use to obtain approximate solutions.
-We showed numerically that even though theoretically these approximation perform well, for practical situations there is still room for improvement.
+For the stochastic demand scenario, we developed a limit theorem that we use to obtain approximate solutions.
+We showed numerically that even though theoretically these approximations perform well, for practical situations there is still room for improvement.
+However, this limit theorem is still necessary for systems with $N$ of the order of thousands, because it is close to impossible to simulate these systems fast.
 Therefore, we provided additional approximations for a mixed-behavior regime, where we use a combination of the approximations for the deterministic and stochastic demand scenarios.
 We demonstrated numerically that these approximations perform very well already for a practical number of components.